AdityaMalik7/bookstoreapi/README.md

 Basically this is a basic restful api created using node and express js , it performs the CRUD operations , the instructions is provided below.

+## Installation

+To get started with the API, you'll need to clone the repository and install the necessary dependencies. also make sure you have node already installed , you check the version of node by this "node --version".
+- npm init -y
+- npm install express
+- you need to install these in the same folder where you gonna put this file.

 ## Table of Contents

  [API Endpoints]